Preparing for DMS 2.0

 - Develop Gap Analysis Plan(s): Gaps that are more complex or that require systems change may need to be partially or fully addressed after OSEP's visit.
 Each of these might need a more detailed plan that incorporates steps or activities, timelines, and resources that your state team identifies most beneficial.
 Steps or activities might include:

-- developing or modifying public-facing policies and procedures or internal procedures to align with current implementation or desired changes; or
+- Developing or modifying public-facing policies and procedures or internal procedures to align with current implementation or desired changes.

 Additional example activities and steps are presented in the Example Gap Analysis Plans below.